-What services will mPower provide?
+What service did mPower provide?

 - Digital health interventions – including integrated home and mobile monitoring solutions, digital health and wellbeing apps and video enabled care solutions.

-- 2,500 people through the development of wellbeing plans
+- 2,700 people through the development of wellbeing plans (target was 2,500)

-How is it funded?
+How was it funded?

-The mPower project is funded through the European Union’s INTERREG VA Programme, managed by the Special EU Programmes Body (SEUPB).
+The mPower project was funded through the European Union’s INTERREG VA Programme, managed by the Special EU Programmes Body (SEUPB).
 It is designed to promote greater levels of cross-border co-operation.
 Match funding is provided by the Northern Ireland Executive, the Irish Government and the Scottish Government.

-The project budget is €8,700,000.
+The project budget was €8,700,000.

 - GPs and other primary care professionals (health and social care)